High Hunsley: Deserted medieval village

 In 1823 Baines' History, Directory and Gazetteer of the County of York stated that Hunsley was formerly "a place of some consequence," where "the foundations of ancient buildings are sometimes dug up".

 In 2022 one of the house platforms in the deserted medieval village was partially excavated by the local community assisted by archaeologists from Ethos Heritage CIC.
 The excavations were attended by over 150 local participants including local special needs schools, the Girl Guides, Brownies, Children in Care and Special Needs Schools.

 They found some well preserved remains, including a suspected alehouse or inn.
 In addition a large amount of Medivial Pottery and Metal Artefacts were uncovered including air pins, coins and dress fastenings.

 Transmitter site

-To the west of the settlement is the 61 m High Hunsley transmitter (53.8031°N 0.5653°W), which is used by local radio stations BBC Radio Humberside, Viking FM and Capital Yorkshire.
+To the west of the settlement is the 61 m High Hunsley transmitter (53.8031°N 0.5653°W), which is used by local radio stations BBC Radio Humberside, Hits Radio East Yorkshire & North Lincolnshire and Capital Yorkshire.
 The ground around the transmitter is at a height of around 160 m above sea level.